Proverbs 28:19

 Faithful work brings provision, but chasing empty pursuits leads to poverty.

-19 One who works his land will have an abundance of food; but one who chases fantasies will have his fill of poverty.
+19 The one who works his land will have plenty of food, but whoever chases fantasies will have his fill of poverty.

 Faithful work brings provision, but chasing empty pursuits leads to poverty.